deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 > </details>

-> The table compares the overall performance of the Human Preference Evaluator and GPT-40 across three embodied scenarios (Open-Ended Embodied Environment, Autonomous Driving, and Robot Manipulation) using different evaluation metrics.
+> The table compares the overall performance of the Human Preference Evaluator and GPT-40 across three embodied scenarios (OE, AD, RM) using different metrics (Acc, PLCC).

 {{< table-caption >}}